FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_osprey.md

 ### New spawnflags

 * `No deploy, just fly` - make osprey not care about grunt deploying and just fly on specified path.
-Such osprey does not skip path corners with low speed like the default one does to find the deploy point.
+Such Osprey does not skip path corners with low speed like the default one does to find the deploy point.

 ### Skill variables